Jason M. Walsh

-Jason M. Walsh is an attorney and member of the Republican Party.
-Jason Walsh is the current District Attorney of Washington County, Pennsylvania.
+Jason M. Walsh is an American attorney and politician of the Republican Party.
+He has been the District Attorney of Washington County, Pennsylvania, since 2021.

 Education

 Walsh attended Saint Francis University in Loretto, Pennsylvania from 1989 until graduating Summa Cum Laude from the honors college in 1993.

 After completing his bachelor's degree, Walsh then attended Ohio Northern University Claude W. Pettit College of Law.
 He received his Juris Doctor degree there in 1996 and graduated with Distinction.

 Career

 Upon graduating law school, Jason Walsh joined Herman J. Bigi in general practice in 1996.
 During this time, he practiced law with a concentration in Criminal Law, DUI, White Collar Crime, as well as all other areas of law.
 While in private practice, Walsh served as Washington County Children and Youth Services Solicitor for nine years.

 After 20 years of working for his private practice, Walsh joined the Washington County District Attorney's Office as Deputy District Attorney in September 2016.
 Walsh was appointed to First Assistant District Attorney by District Attorney Eugene A. Vittone in 2020.

 Walsh was sworn in as the District Attorney of Washington County on August 23, 2021, after the death of Eugene A. Vittone.
 During Walsh's DA tenure, he has prosecuted several felonies, including homicides.